-- The student will be able to understand how psychological, behavioral, and cultural factors contribute to physical health and illness. - The student will be able to know about psychological factors that can affect health directly, chronically occurring environmental stressors affecting the hypothalamic-pituitary- adrenal axis, cumulatively, can harm health. - The student will be able to know that behavioral factors can also affect a person's health, certain behaviors can, over time, harm (smoking or consuming excessive amounts of alcohol) or enhance health (engaging in exercise).
+- The student will be able to understand how psychological, behavioral, and cultural factors contribute to physical health and illness. - The student will be able to know about psychological factors that can affect health directly, chronically occurring environmental stressors affecting the hypothalamic-pituitary- adrenal axis, cumulatively, can harm health. - The student will be able to know that behavioral factors can also affect a person's health. - The student will be able to know the role of community program as a preventive medicine in restoration of health and well-being.

-1. Barrett Richard, (2016)A New Psychology of Human Well-Being: An Exploration of the Influence of Ego-Soul Dynamics on Mental and Physical Health.
+- Barrett Richard, (2016)A New Psychology of Human Well-Being: An Exploration of the Influence of Ego-Soul Dynamics on Mental and Physical Health. - Ghosh, Manika, (2014) Health Psychology: Concepts in Health and Well-being, Pearson, New Delhi.

-- 1. Ghosh, Manika, (2014) Health Psychology: Concepts in Health and Well-being, Pearson, New Delhi. - 2.
-Hick, J.W.
+- Hick, J.W.
 (2005).
 Fifty Signs of Mental Health-A Guide to Understand Mental Health.
-Yale University Press. - 3.
-Carr, A. (2004).
+Yale University Press. - Carr, A. (2004).
 Positive Psychology: The science of happiness and human strength.UK: Routledge.

-Subject Code PSY149 Subject Title Rehabilit ation Psy cholog у LTP 402 Credit 5 Subject Category GE Year 1 st Semester =
+9 Subject Code PSY149 Subject Title REHABILIT ATION PS YCHOL .OGY LTP 410 Credit 5 Subject Category GE Year 1 st Semester П